rumunilla/grafana-azure-datasource/README.md

 ### Installation & Setup

 Installation is same as any other grafana  plugin.
 Download the repo and put it in your plugin folder.
+Make sure to restart the grafana after placing the plugin.
 Configure the plugin Same as inbuilt azure monitor plugin.